dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 4. We want to specifically find the learning suggestion for **HTTP protocol compliance failed - HTTP Check: No Host header in HTTP/1.1 request**

-Navigate to **Security > Application Security > Policy Building > Traffic Learning** and click on the Magnifying Glass.
+5. Navigate to **Security > Application Security > Policy Building > Traffic Learning** and click on the Magnifying Glass.

 .. image:: images/image11.PNG

-Under the Advanced Tab move the slider to the left so you can see alerts with a learning score of less than 5 and click **Apply Filter*
+6. Under the Advanced Tab move the slider to the left so you can see alerts with a learning score of less than 5 and click **Apply Filter*

 .. image:: images/image12.PNG

-5. Note the action ASM is suggesting that you take - **Enable HTTP Check**
+7. Note the action ASM is suggesting that you take - **"Enable HTTP Check"**

 .. image:: images/image13.PNG

-6. Click **Accept Suggestion** and then browse back to **Security > Application Security > Policy Building > Learning and Blocking Settings > HTTP Protocol Compliance failed**
+8. Click **Accept Suggestion** and then browse back to **Security > Application Security > Policy Building > Learning and Blocking Settings > HTTP Protocol Compliance failed**
 Notice that by accepting the learning suggestion ASM has now enabled the protection but it is still in learning mode so **uncheck** that manually.

 .. image:: images/image7.PNG

-7. **Be sure you have clicked "Save" and Applied the Policy prior to proceeding.**
+9. **Be sure you have clicked "Save" and Applied the Policy prior to proceeding.**

-8. Go back to Burp and run the attack again.
+10. Go back to **Burp** and run the attack again one or more times.

-9. Browse to **Security > Event Logs > Application > Requests** on the BIG-IP GUI.
+11. Browse to **Security > Event Logs > Application > Requests** on the BIG-IP GUI.
 Clear the **Illegal Request** option to view all request received by the security policy.
 You should now see the alerts since we have enabled this compliancy check and turned off learning.

 .. image:: images/image9.PNG